TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 ```

 ## Conclusion
-We knew that approach 3 would be the fastest but it was fun to fiddle with each of the variables and watch the results change.
+It was fun to fiddle with each of the variables and watch the results dance.
-I especially loved seeing a pattern in which a channel was used as a queue.
+I especially loved learning about a pattern in which a channel could be used as a queue.
 You can find it in the code above, but it really just looks like this:
 ```go
 // declare a queue of things to process using a buffered channel